 Notable author Dave Eggers visits the College.

-The College institutes new centers on campus: the Emergent Media Center® (EMC), the Center for Digital Investigation, and The Conference and Event Center.
+The College institutes three new centers on campus: the Emergent Media Center® (EMC), the Center for Digital Investigation, and The Conference and Event Center.

 President Finney announces two new scholarship programs: The New American Student Scholarship for students with refugee or asylum status and the Vermont First Scholarship for first-generation college students from the Green Mountain State.